Rdatatable/data.table/README.md

   11. Implemented `transpose()` to transpose a list and `tstrsplit` which is a wrapper for `transpose(strsplit(...))`.
 This is particularly useful in scenarios where a column has to be split and the resulting list has to be assigned to multiple columns.
 See `?transpose` and `?tstrsplit`, [#1025](https://github.com/Rdatatable/data.table/issues/1025) and [#1026](https://github.com/Rdatatable/data.table/issues/1026) for usage scenarios.
 Closes both #1025 and #1026 issues.

   12. `melt.data.table` can now melt into multiple columns by providing a list of columns to `measure.vars` argument.
 Closes [#828](https://github.com/Rdatatable/data.table/issues/828).
+Thanks to Ananda Mahto for the extended email discussions and ideas on generating the `variable` column.

   13. `melt.data.table` also retains attributes wherever possible.
 Closes [#702](https://github.com/Rdatatable/data.table/issues/702) and [#993](https://github.com/Rdatatable/data.table/issues/993).
 Thanks to @richierocks for the report.